 - Traumatic brain injury

-If you have been injured seek immediate medical attention for your injuries.
+What to do after your injury If you have been injured seek immediate medical attention for your injuries.
 Make absolutely no statements to your employer or insurance company.
 Speak with a personal injury attorney at Downtown L.A.
 Law dealing with Wood Chipper injuries for a free consultation.
 Protect your rights and get the compensation you deserve for your injuries.
 Many of these claims can include long term future damages.
 It is important to have a team that is willing to fight for your rights.
 Contact our offices today for a free consultation.